Pom Pom Crab Care Guide: The Complete Setup and Care Breakdown

 Can pom pom crabs live in freshwater?

-Pom pom crabs can be an excellent addition to any size of freshwater aquarium, as they have a peaceful and outgoing nature.
+Pom pom crabs is an excellent addition to any size of freshwater aquarium, as they have a peaceful and outgoing nature.
 These little crustaceans are found in Africa, Asia, and Australia, specifically around narrow streams or springs filled with freshwater.
 They make good tank mates due to their sociable yet non-aggressive temperaments!

 What is the ideal tank size for a Pom Pom crab?